 What is SBI?

-This major financial institution and India’s largest public sector bank operate globally.
+This major financial institution, India’s largest public sector bank, operates globally.
 The company serves millions of customers, ranging from large corporations to farmers in small towns.
 With an extensive network of branches and ATMs that reach even the most rural areas of India, the bank plays a significant role in the country’s efforts to promote financial inclusion.
 Retail banking, corporate finance, asset management, and international banking are just a few services the company offers.

 1955 – 1970

-The company’s logo is designed in the shape of a gold coin with the circular inscription “State Bank of India” in two languages: English and Hindi, both officially used in the country.
+The company’s logo is shaped like a gold coin, with the circular inscription “State Bank of India” in two languages: English and Hindi, both of which are officially used in the country.
 An image of a banyan tree (Ficus benghalensis) is at the center, and it is known for its longevity.
 It symbolizes continuous growth and prosperity.

 The banyan tree is significant in Indian culture, as Buddha attained enlightenment under its shade.
 This tree is considered a national symbol, representing resilience and the ability to grow in all directions.
 Its branches and roots are associated with constant expansion and development.